Mixed Age Classrooms

 Guided discovery within interactive mini lessons transition to children to math exploration and independent practice.
 Students choose from natural tools to explore, manipulate and understand concepts around pattern, sorting, classifying, predicting, comparing, measuring, graphing, concept of number, and place value.

 Literacy is at the core of the Slate School curriculum.
 Captivating stories inspire lessons across content areas, including science, history, and global studies.
 Written and oral stories begin the daily literacy block, which is followed by discussion and a variety of independent learning options for retelling, extending, interpreting, performing and art making.
 Mini lessons provide skills and tools for the children to explore as they expand their understanding of writing in all of its magical parts.

-Towards the end of each day, students will gather again for sharing their curiosities and reflections about the day.
+Towards the end of each day, children gather again for sharing their curiosities and reflections about the day.
 These meetings often serve as planning for subsequent learning, and many times children will develop assignments for themselves to do at home.
 Most of all, closing circle is a celebration of our time together and the fruitfulness of our important contributions to the class learning.
-Following the meeting, students may enjoy the company of their classmates at play inside or outside until parent pick up.
+Following the meeting, children may enjoy the company of their classmates at play inside or outside until parent pick up.